 When the battle was commenced, The Pandavas suffered heavy losses and were defeated at the end of the first day.

 Day 2 – Great Losses of Kaurava Army

-With confident, Kaurava army facing the Pandavas, the second day of the war commenced.
+With confidence, the Kaurava army facing the Pandavas, the second day of the war commenced.
 Arjuna realized that something had to be done quickly to reverse the Pandava’s loss and decided to try killing Bhishma.
 Sri Krishna skillfully located Bhishma’s chariot and steered Arjuna toward him.
 Arjuna tried to engage Bhishma in a duel, but the Kaurava soldiers guarded Bhishma to protect him and attacked Arjuna.
 Arjuna and Bhishma fought a fierce battle that raged for hours.

-Duryodhana sent the troops of Kalinga to attack Bhima, including the King of Kalinga and lost their lives at his hands.
-Seeing which, Bhishma immediately came to relieve the battered Kalinga forces and Satyaki, who was assisting Bhima, shot at Bhishma’s charioteer and killed him.
+Duryodhana sent the troops of Kalinga to attack Bhima, including the King of Kalinga, and lost their lives at his hands.
+Seeing which, Bhishma immediately came to relieve the battered Kalinga forces, and Satyaki, who was assisting Bhima, shot at Bhishma’s charioteer and killed him.
 This resulted in Bhishma’s horses to lose their control and carried Bhishma away from the battlefield.

 Hence, The Kaurava army had suffered great losses at the end of the second day and was considered defeated.

 Bhishma arranged the Kaurava forces in the formation of an eagle with himself leading from the front, while Duryodhana’s forces protected the rear.
 The Pandavas countered this by using the crescent, the shape of a half-moon with the right horn commanded by Bhima, Yudhishthira holding the center and Arjuna managing the left horn.
 All morning, the armies fought and none gave way.